f0rtun3/ai-emailer/README.md

 # ai-emailer
 Pet project for an AI email processing and response.
 This is based of an imaginary e-commerce store business.
+ - The assumption here is that there is already have a database with an `email_response` table if not update your `.env` file to contain the `DATABASE_URL` and create the table as per the `db.sql` query.
+Tests will be added over time.

 ## Scope
 Building an AI system that can: